trothr/blog/truth.cowboy/2020/20200617-how-i-met-your-mother.md

 *Don't marry someone you can live with.
 Marry someone you **can't** live without.*

+Hang on.
+Let me be clear.
+We gotz problems with co-dependence in our culture ... big time.
+And as Christians, we MUST get our sufficiency from Christ.
+Don't elevate your spouse, or would be spouse, above God.
+And that's the most difficult thing about the whole deal, keeping our eyes on Him as we navitate life in this time and space.

+I like the way the slogan is worded because it emphasizes not "settling".
+Let your life reflect God's glory.
+Let your married life do so as well.
+Look for someone who's full-throttle AMAZING.
+That's what I want for my kids, someone who rocks their world, someone like their mom.

 That would be the answer to Marilyn's question:
 "I married you because I could not live without you."
-And life without her has been difficult.
+And life without her has been difficult, though I still have a pulse.

-Put that in context: remember the source of life.
-Don't elevate your spouse, or would be spouse, above God.
-And that's the most difficult thing about the whole deal.
 Find someone you "can't live without" in a practical sense.
 Be whole.
 Be complete.
 Be content.
 Don't set yourself up as needy.
 Then when you find someone who flips your world upside-down, go for it!

-Notice: I still have a pulse.
-(Though some might fairly question if I have any brain function.)
+My cousin and counselor Scott put it like this,
+"Marry someone you *should* live with":

+* because you are good with yourself, but they make you better,
+* because it is painful to live separate from them,
+* because you love them so deeply that you can't describe it,
+* because (most importantly) God called you to do so.

 God made most of us to live in union.
 (Gen 2:18)
 He made *all* of us to live in community.
 (Heb 10:24-25, Heb 13:1-2) Apologies to the hermits; you know who you are!
-To those who want to put yourselves out there, don't fear.
+But to those who want to put yourselves out there (you know who you are!), don't fear.

 2020-06-17 Wednesday